More than 20 years have passed since Green Point faced possible annihilation during the bushfires of 1997.

 So long as the NSW Government sits tight and does nothing, our property is at serious risk, to say nothing of the houses and several hundred occupants of the village of Green Point to which our property provides the main buffer, she said.

 Earlier this month Mrs Crivelli wrote to a number of government entities, the premier and local State and Federal members, outlining her concerns.

 She has since received a reply from Member for Myall Lakes, Stephen Bromhead, who said he would forward the letter to Planning and Public Spaces Minister and Member for Pittwater, Rob Stokes, who also happens to be Mrs Crivelli's local member.
-She lives on the Northern Beaches.
+She lives permanently on the Northern Beaches.

 At the same time a controlled burn was undertaken on on September 19 between Great Lakes Sailing Club to Elim.